Werner Vogels Hands Out Newspapers at His Final Re:Invent Keynote. The Man Who Built the Cloud Isn't Done Teaching.

 The biggest, most capable AI models come from two places: America and China.
 Translation handles the language barrier on the surface.
 Ask a question in Spanish, get an answer in Spanish.
 The words convert fine.

-Vogels uses an example.
+Vogels used an example.
 Ask an American-trained model to summarize an Isabel Allende novel.
-Compare that to what you would get from a model trained on South American literature with South American cultural context.
+Compare that to what you'd get from a model trained on South American literature with South American cultural context.
 The facts might match.
-The understanding will not.
+The understanding won't.

-"Culture is super important in communication," he insists.
-"It is not only how big the models are.
-How much reasoning can they do.
-But what is the core of their culture."
+"Culture is super important in communication," he insisted.
+"It's not only how big the models are.
+How much reasoning can they do?
+But what's the core of their culture?"

-Then there is Jacaranda Health.
+Then there's Jacaranda Health.
 They work with pregnant women in Kenya, mostly through SMS.
-Not smartphone apps, basic text messages on basic phones.
+Not smartphone apps—basic text messages on basic phones.
 The women they serve are young.
 Fourteen, fifteen, sixteen years old.
 Pregnant.
 Often scared.

 Think about that for a second.
 A chatbot built for European users assumes a certain demographic.
 Late twenties, early thirties.
 Educated.
 Married, probably.
 The whole communication style follows from those assumptions.